 Work and Employment Authorization

 Non-nationals wishing to engage in work in Dominica must first obtain a work permit from the Labour Division.
 A work permit automatically confers residency status if the term of employment lasts for more than six months.
 Each work permit is valid for one year from the date of issue and can be renewed annually.
-The work permit process typically takes 2 to 6 weeks, though some sources indicate 4 to 8 weeks.
-The cost for a temporary work permit starts at approximately 800 XCD (around 300 USD).
+The work permit process typically takes 2 to 6 weeks.
+The application fee is EC$250 (approximately USD 93) for CARICOM nationals and EC$800 (approximately USD 295) for non-CARICOM nationals, payable at the Treasury.

 Digital Nomad and Remote Worker Visa